glassb/solar-forecast/README.md

 ## Data
 **Rooftop PV data:** I acquired Rooftop PV data at 15-minute intervals from the last 2 years.
-I trained the linear regression model using data from Dec 2022 until November 2024.
+I trained the linear regression model using data from Dec 2022 until April 2024.
 I tested the model using data from 2 weeks in December 2024.

 **Weather data:** I acquired solar irradiance data at 15-min intervals from [The Weather Scraper](https://github.com/Karlheinzniebuhr/the-weather-scraper) (created by [Karlheinzniebuhr](https://github.com/Karlheinzniebuhr)).